defsquare/staticly/README.md

 # Usage

+There are three manners of render something with staticly:
+1. pure Clojure, just output some Hiccup from a `render` function
+2. Single page rendering from a Markdown file with a template
+3. Multiple page rendering from a Markdown file with several templates (the page for the markdown, pages aggregation for several markdown (all or specific to a tag)).
+These three rendering ways are described in the next sections.

 ## Rendering with everything in a Clojure `render` function

 You write a `render` function in your ns, with no argument, that just output a Hiccup data structure, you're free to use any data structure and way of structuring (or not) the content.
 Then you add the `def-render-builder` macro invocation at the end of the namespace that will: